mliberty1/embc/README.md

 will likely want to include the EMBC source code in your project.
 Projects using CMake can use ExternalProject_Add to include EMBC.
 Other build systems will likely need to include the source files directly.
 Consider using git subtrees or git submodules.
+If not using cmake, you will need to manually create the embc/config.h file.

 ### Ubuntu